409A Valuation for Different Funding Stages

 Compliance professionals conduct 409A values that are point estimates at the bottom end of a defensible valuation range.
 VC values are the market value agreed upon by entrepreneurs and venture capitalists (VCs).

-What is a 409A valuation and why is it required?
+How is a 409A Valuation Defined and Why is it Required?

 As said earlier, the 409A valuation is a method used in determining the fair market value of your company’s common stock.
 A 409A value is mandated by law.
 A 409A valuation is required to be in compliance.
 Non-compliance can be disastrous.
 The IRS can penalize you for undervaluing stock options.